Do you know someone who can absorb a vast amount of complex information about a problem and combine it into a cohesive, elegant solution?

 An introvert is uniquely suited to develop this superpower; solving problems with multiple interrelated constraints.

 Why is an introvert’s brain wired to solve these problems?
-An infographic by Kyle Rohane excellently describes how an introverts’ brain behaves differently than an extroverts’ brain: “The anterior thalamus acts as a relay station, sending signals to the anterior cingulated gyrus and frontal lobe, which help introverts recall events or imagine new possibilities.
+This infographic by Kyle Rohane excellently describes how an introverts’ brain behaves differently than an extroverts’ brain: “The anterior thalamus acts as a relay station, sending signals to the anterior cingulated gyrus and frontal lobe, which help introverts recall events or imagine new possibilities.
 With a little time, introverts can come up with creative solutions to problems through imaginative trial and error.”

 The word “introvert” has a negative connotation in today’s society, but this notion is being turned on its head by recent research and books like “Quiet: The Power of Introverts in a World That Can’t Stop Talking” by Susan Cain.